intermine/im-docs/docs/system-requirements/software/perl.rst

   $ sudo apt-get install libxml-writer-perl # installs XML::Writer

-There is a predictable name to package mapping: "::" becomes "-", there will be a "lib" on the front, and a "-perl" on the end, so:
+There is a predictable name to package mapping: "::" becomes "-", there will be a "lib" in the front (as a prefix), and a "-perl" in the end (as a suffix), so:

 * "`XML::DOM`" becomes "`libxml-dom-perl`"
 * "`Moose`" becomes "`libmoose-perl`"
 * and so on

-These are the modules you need to build a database:
+These are the modules you need, to build a database:

 .. code-block:: bash